srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

 # PS4-PS5-Offline-RemotePlay-Connect
-Connecting Chiaki and Chiaki-ng without PSN account
+*Activating PS4/PS5 Local account (without PSN) with Apollo/OffAct* *Connecting Chiaki and Chiaki-ng without PSN*
+*Also included official activation with Apollo/OffAct*

 **⚠️ DISCLAIMER:** This guide is for educational and informational purpose only.
 Console modification may violate Sony's ToS, void warranties, and risk bans/data loss.
 You assume all risks.
 Always back up data.
 Use at your own discretion; the author provides no warranties.